tableau/hyper-api-samples/Community-Supported/s3-compatible-services/README.md

 __Current Version__: 1.0

-These samples show you how Hyper can natively interact with S3 compatible services, without the need to install any external dependencies like `google-cloud-bigquery`.
+These samples show you how Hyper can natively interact with S3 compatible services, such as Google Storage, without the need to install any external dependencies like `google-cloud-bigquery`.

 # Get started